Deepb4u/Deep-s-Portfolio/README.md

 # My Portfolio 🌟

 Welcome to my personal portfolio!
-This project is built using **React** and showcases my projects, skills, and contact information.
-It is designed to provide an insight into my professional journey and technical expertise.
+This project showcases my work, skills, and contact information, along with an **interactive chatbot** for enhanced user engagement.
+Built using **React** for the frontend and **Node.js** for the backend, this portfolio is a complete full-stack application.

 ## 🌐 Live Demo
 Check out my live portfolio here: https://deepb4u.github.io/Deep-s-Portfolio/